Do you have natural history expertise and a desire to inspire and engage others in your learning?

 - Theories of teaching and learning

-This training course will cover the core skills and considerations needed deliver an effective online natural history session.
+This course will cover all that you need to know in order to deliver an effective and engaging in-person natural history session.

 By the end of the course, you will: